 Listen to the audio with 0.0 dB normalization

 Two things you’ll notice: the normalized version is louder, and the room noise is more noticeable.
-That’s because normalizing increases all audio evenly, by the same amount.
-This means that your words will be louder, but depending upon the amount of room noise in your space, that may be louder as well.
+That’s because normalizing increases all audio evenly, by the same percentage.
+This means that your words will be louder, but depending upon the amount of room noise in your space, that noise may be louder as well.

-You’ll find the Normalization command under the Effects menu in Audacity.
-To use it, highlight the entire audition, then go to the Effects menu, and choose Normalize.
-You’ll be presented with a screen that lets you choose the level of normalization, where 0.0 is the loudest, and for every full dB you choose, you lower the loudness by about 8%.
-Audacity is usually set at -2.0 dB, and you can change that to -1.0 or 0.0.
-Leave the other checkbox (zero crossover error correction) checked.
-Click OK.
-You’ll see your waveform increase in height.
-You’ve now normalized the audio, and you can continue on with exporting your work.
+You’ll find the Normalize… command under the Effect menu in Audacity.
+To use it, highlight the entire audition, then go to the Effect menu, and choose Normalize….
+You’ll be presented with a screen that lets you choose the level of normalization, where 0.0 is the loudest, and for every full dB you choose to go down, you lower the loudness by about 8%.
+Audacity is usually set at -3.0 dB, and you can leave it there (-3.0 is recommended, as this is what ACX and other production companies and studios require):

 Do this with every audition you perform, if needed.
 It really does act like a simple volume control, and adds to the power and presence of your auditions.